grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 * Let's change the formula by adding ** 1000* to the end of the formula.
 * Add a unit to the y-axis.
 Under the panel's search options (top right), type in _Unit_.
 For the unit, use _Time / Milliseconds (ms)_.
-5. We now want to make it easier for our colorblind Below is what your panel should look like:
+5. We now want to make it easier for our colorblind
+* For all lines, under *Graph Styles*, choose a Line Width of 2 and a Fill opacity of 0
+* Let's make dataset _user_ a dotted line.
+In the upper right, click on *Overrides* and _Add field override_.
+* Choose fields with name _carts_ and Add override property.
+In search, find _Graph styles > Line style_.
+Change from Solid to *Dots*.
+* Let's make dataset _catalogue_ a dashed line.
+Add an override for Fields with name _catalogue_, adding a Line Style override.
+For the dash pattern, we want to see short-long-short, and so to do this, we choose *30,3,3* in the dropdown.
+* We will make fields _user_ and _payment_ dashed lines as well.
+For _user_, first add an override for line width, setting it to 1.
+Then, use a *10,10* dash line style.
+For _payment_, use a *5,10* dash line style.
+* We will keep orders as-is.
+Below is what your panel should look like:
 ![Sockshop App](img/sockshop.png)